Planning-nl/vue3-i18n/README.md

 ### Translation

-Fetching a translation can be done by selecting a property on the translator object:
+Fetching a translation can be done by simply traversing the translator object:

 ```typescript
 console.log(translations.main.sub);
 console.log(translations.hello);
 ```

-When fetching a translation, one of the keys will be selected for which to return the value.
+When fetching a translation, one of the locale keys will be selected based on the active locales.
+The associated value will be returned.

 The following rules apply:

 1. The longest (most parts) key is used that matches the primary locale (`getLocales()[0]`).
 2. If no such key can be found at all, the secondary, third, ... locale is checked.
 3. If no locale can be matched, the `fallback` locale key is used.
 4. If `fallback` is not specified, the first specified key is used.

-> Locale matching in this module doesn't exactly follow BCP 47.
-It is simplified for simplicity and performance.
+> Locale matching in this module doesn't *exactly* follow BCP 47.
+It was simplified for simplicity and performance.
-> In this library, the valid key that has the most parts is selected.
-BCP 47 would also differentiate between
-> different types of locale parts but that's seldom used.

 ### Locales